Bali Scooter Rental. A guide with tips, Do’s and Don’ts for 2020 and beyond

 Bali Sunburns by riding scooter

-Going on a scooter trip make sure to use sunblock or some form of protection.
-Cover yourself from the sun because on the open road there is not much shadow or protection from the sun.
-These burns can become severe and painful.
+When going on a scooter trip, use sunblock or another form of protection.
+Shield yourself from the sun since there’s little shade on the open road.
+Sunburns can be severe and painful.

 Rainfall, invisible potholes and visibility